 Figure 4 shows the solution energies versus the number of neighbouring Ca2+ ions for Ce3+, Eu3+, Tb3+ and Lu3+.
 The first conclusion is that the energetic costs of the Ln(Ca)•-Ca(Y)' decreased as the number of Ca2+ increased and for a cationic neighbour fully occupied with Ca2+ ions, the solution energies become close to zero or even negative, for the case of Ce3+, Eu3+ and Tb3+.
 This surprising result is a clear indication that the Ln3+ dopant would create a kind of “shielding” of Ca2+ ions pushing away Y3+ (or any other Ln3+) ions.

 Results in the literature have shown that the photoluminescence yield of Ln3+-doped CYAM exhibited a much higher Ln3+ concentration limit for photoluminescence concentration quenching, when compared to other host materials [1].
+The quenching in materials has been largely studied taking account not only concentration of dopant as also the effect of temperature on emission[reference].
 The concentration quenching occurs when there is an overdoping of the material which increases the possibility of a non-radiative energy transfer from one activator ion to another.
 In general, this eﬀect is measured by testing several dopant concentrations until emission intensity started decreasing.
 The critical distance for energy transfer can be estimated using equation 1 from Blasse’s theory [15]:

-Rc≈23V4πxcN13(1)
+RC≈23V4πxcN13(1)

 Here RC is the critical distance, V is the unit cell volume, N is the number of total available sites for dopants and xc is the measured critical concentration.
 A number of papers have demonstrated that a typical value for the critical concentration is xc =0.35 mol, which implies a critical distance of about 9Ǻ [1, 16].